 Once you have your plants, keep monitoring them to ensure they’re healthy.
 Water them regularly but not too much to cause waterlog.
 Without a drainage hole, the water can block oxygen from getting to the roots and cause them to rot.
 It can also make the soil compact and kill helpful bacteria.
 To avoid this problem, some prefer to use potting mix.

 Indoor plants need access to natural light.
 So, place them near the window, the balcony, or any outdoor space you might have.
 If you can’t get enough natural light, you can complement it with artificial lighting.

 Assuming you’re using ordinary garden soil, you may want to add fertilizer to provide nutrients to the plant.
 Also, check out for signs of pests.

 Benefits of Having Indoor Plants

 If you plant vegetables and fruits, you have access to organic food.
+Citrus trees, such as limes and lemons are great choices, as are Tomatoes.
 And if you plant flowers, your apartment will look nice.
 Most importantly, you’ll create a stress-free environment that is good for the entire family.